hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 ## High availability<a name="highavailability"></a>

-The HP Helion OpenStack High Availability (HA) architecture ensures that cloud services are deployed in a manner that is resilient and remains available and functional in the event of Single Points Of Failure (SPOF) of software or hardware.
+The HP Helion OpenStack High Availability (HA) architecture ensures that cloud resources are always available on request, resulting in uninterrupted operations for users.

 The OpenStack services are deployed in a three node Controller cluster, which ensures availability of stateless services like API services and stateful services like MySQL or RabbitMQ.